ansible-collections/ibm_zos_core/docs/source/modules/zos_stat.rst

       | **type**: int

     seq_type
-      Type of sequential data set (when it applies).
+      Type of sequential dataset (when it applies).

       Value can be either one of 'basic', 'large' or 'extended'.